 We also offer discounts for multiple or group bookings.
 Ask and you may receive, please email us at: firstname.lastname@example.org

-Once you have registered we will write to you (by email letter) confirming the place.
+Once you have registered on a course we will write to you (by email) confirming your booking.

 This will contain the contract between us – the following is guidance.